 Chris is an Associate of Green Alliance and has been a Visiting Fellow for the Policy Studies Institute.
 Now a regular speaker and writer on finance reform issues, previously he was active in environmental politics as Chair of SERA, the Labour Environment Campaign.

-He is a member of Groupe d’Experts de la Commission sur l’Entrepreneuriat Social (GECES), appointed by the European Commission to advise on its Social Business Initiative; sits on the OECD expert group on social impact investing that reported to the G7; is an Adviser to the Global Value Exchange, an open source database and platform for measuring social and environmental values; and is an advisor on social impact investing to the Euclid Network (of European civil society professionals).
+He is appointed as Senior Research Adviser to the UN’s Social Impact Fund (UNSIF), for whom he leads a global research consortium to improve the analytical framework for social impact investing; a member of Groupe d’Experts de la Commission sur l’Entrepreneuriat Social (GECES), which is appointed by the European Commission to advise on its Social Business Initiative; sits on the OECD expert group on social impact investing; Senior Fellow of the Finance Innovation Lab; Adviser to the Global Value Exchange.
 In 2011, he co-authored Making Good in Social Impact Investment: Opportunities in an Emerging Asset Class.
 Karl is an UnLtd Award Winner for social entrepreneurship and holds an MBA specialising in entrepreneurship and project management.

 Brett is a journalist, campaigner and the author of The Heretic’s Guide to Global Finance: Hacking the Future of Money.